Heatrae Sadia and Levelise: Testing grid balancing with hot water tanks

-With UK government funding for innovative domestic Demand Side Response demonstration projects, hot water cylinder manufacturer Heatrae Sadia has joined forces with smart energy company Levelise to understand the potential for domestic hot water cylinders to offer DSR services.
+The UK government is funding innovative domestic Demand Side Response demonstration projects, with hot water cylinder manufacturer Heatrae Sadia joining forces with smart energy company Levelise to understand the potential for domestic hot water cylinders to offer DSR services.

 Energy Systems Catapult is working with both companies to provide feedback on the technology from real consumers and help them refine their proposition to maximise its appeal.

 There are currently nine million hot water tanks in the UK.
-If the time-of-use and temperature settings of these tanks were appropriately managed, it could take a huge amount of pressure off the grid during peak times.
+If the time-of-use and temperature settings of these tanks were appropriately managed, it could take a huge amount of pressure off the grid during times of peak demand.

 By integrating DSR technology with hot water tanks, it would enable them to be cost-effectively turned into flexible energy assets – allowing network operators to manage the grid more effectively.